somphene/somphene.github.io/teaching/lasernanostruct/index.md

 * Principles of electrical engineering materials and devices by S.O.Kasap

 ### Further Reading (beyond the scope of this course):
-* Haug's Semiconductor optoelectronics ( uses quantum fieldd theory formalism for exciton dynamics)
+* Haug's Semiconductor optoelectronics ( uses quantum field theory formalism for exciton dynamics)